Question and Answer Session for Gelman 1,4-Dioxane Plume Litigation Settlement Agreement

-The Washtenaw County Board of Commissioners will host a question and answer session and hear public comment on the proposed settlement agreement in the Gelman 1,4-dioxane Plume litigation.
+The Washtenaw County Board of Commissioners hosted a question and answer session and heard public comment on the proposed settlement agreement in the Gelman 1,4-dioxane Plume litigation on September 24, 2020.

 Proposed Settlement Documents